Willbeckh/akaname/README.md

   - INPUT: user picks date
   - INPUT: user selects gender.
   - OUTPUT: generates and displays an akan name corresponding to details provided.
+3. Alerts an error message when user provides a future date.
+  - INPUT: user picks a date ahead of current date.
+  - OUTPUT: alerts error message to user and request an appropriate date.
+4. Displays error message when user tries to submit without filling in the details.
+  - INPUT: no details provided, example: date and gender.
+  - OUTPUT: please pick a date and select a gender.

-3. Resets form Input upon validation.
+6. Resets form Input upon validation.
   - INPUT: user clicks generate button.
   - OUTPUT: resets form and display Akan name.